rjft/bootstrap/existing/README.md

 ```

 These can all be entered in our UI for simplicity, and from there, you can use your git repository to GitOps freely.

+Once this is complete, we strongly recommend you keep the `values.secret.yaml` file somewhere safe in case you need it in the future, although it'll also be stored securely in the k8s secret we just created as well.
+Do not commit it to the repo.